coracle-social/pomade/PROTOCOL.md

   payload: {
     ok: boolean      // whether the flow was successful
     message: string  // human-readable error/success message
-    prev: string     // 32 byte hex encoded recoveryMethod/set event id }
+    prev: string     // 32 byte hex encoded recoveryMethod/init event id }
 }
 ```

 A recovery method MUST be set within a short time (e.g., 15 minutes) of registration.
 Otherwise, if an attacker is able to provide their own recovery method a compromised session can lead to key compromise.

-From this point on, users can use EITHER their password or an email-based OTP flow to trigger `login` or `recovery` flows.

 #### Password Authentication

-In order to authenticate with a password, the user must provide their `email` and their `password` to the client they are using.
-The client then sends `email` as `argon2id(email, signer pubkey)`, and `password` as `argon2id(password, signer pubkey)` with the same parameters specified above.
+In order to authenticate with a password, the user must calculate `argon2id(email + password, signer pubkey, t=2, m=32768, p=1)` and send it in the `auth` field.

+Because it's not known at this point which signers hold the user's key shares, clients will have to send this payload to all known signers.
+Hashing the email along with the password allows for quick lookups, at the same time making it more difficult to reveal either the email or the password.

 #### Challenge Authentication